FIELD SOBRIETY TESTS

 “The fact that these tests are largely unfamiliar to most people and not well practiced may make it difficult to perform them.”

-No NHTSA study has been published in a peer-reviewed journal.
+However, no NHTSA study has been published in a peer-reviewed journal.
 Articles submitted to scientific journals are usually peer-reviewed.
-The peer-review process allows other scientists to critique the method and conclusions reached by the articles authors.
+The peer-review process allows other scientists to critique the method and conclusions reached by the authors of the articles.

 FSTS DO NOT MEASURE DRIVING IMPAIRMENT